xtuml/bridgepoint/doc-bridgepoint/notes/9556_import_existing_project.int.md

 5.1 Determine why the Model Explorer tree view is not being updated in this situation.

-Investigation of this problem led us to the bp.core/PersistenceManager.java::ensureRootExists() opertion.
+Investigation of this problem led us to the bp.core/PersistenceManager.java::ensureRootExists() operation.
 This operation is called during model load to create the ModelRoot if it has not yet been created.
 A bug was found in this routine.
 The bug was that model change listeners were being disabled prior to creation of the Model Root.
-The affect of this was the the Model Explorer model change listener did not receive the model change events that it requires to process the model being loaded.
+The affect of this was the Model Explorer model change listener did not receive the model change events that it requires to process the model being loaded.
 This is why the model tree was not displayed.

 The ComponentResourceListener was generating the model loaded events, but since the flag to ignore resource change events had been enabled these events were not being sent to the Explorer View's